Tracht/CV-2020/README.md

 I wasn’t always a developer.
 I decided to make the switch because I enjoy building things.
 While I trained as a fullstack developer I do lean more to the front-end.
 I am a bit more of a creative type and like making and seeing beautiful things, especially when it is beautiful UI!

 ### Life before engineering 👩‍⚕️
 Prior to my career change I worked in healthcare in client-facing roles that were high-paced, demanding, but also really rewarding.
-About half of my work experience is in business development in health tech start-ups with companies based in London and Copenhagen.
-The other half was healthcare policy focused where I worked as a health economist.
+- 5.5 years were spent in business development in health tech start-ups with companies based in London and Copenhagen.
+- 3.5 years were sepnt doing healthcare policy and health economics.

 ### Learning objectives 🤠
 - **What am I learning now?** TypeScript, Redux & Redux Sagas.